adamsilver/fdpb/01-a-registration-form.md

 ### Things To Avoid

-- Putting labels and hints inside form fields.
+- Using the placeholder attribute as a mechanism for storing label and hint text.
 - Using incorrect input types.
 - Styling buttons and links the same.
 - Validating fields as users type.